JeremyWarui/alx-system_engineering-devops/0x00-shell_basics/README.md

 3. Changes the working directory to the user’s home directory
 4. List files in current directory in long format
 5. Display current directory contents, including hidden files (starting with .)
+6. Display current directory contents.
+	Long format
+	with user and group IDs displayed numerically
+	And hidden files (starting with .)